iwanfux/simplenews/README.txt

 Description
 ------------

 This module sends html or plain text newsletters to the subscription list.
-At the end of the newsletter, an unsubscribe link is provided.
-Subscription (and also unsubscription) is managed through a block, or by an admin on the module's admin pages.
+In the newsletter footer an unsubscribe link is provided.
+Subscription and unsubscription are managed through a block, a form or by the newsletter administrator on the module's admin pages.

-Sent newsletters are collected by taxonomy module, and a link to the term's page or the associated rss-feed can be displayed in the block.
-Not-sent newsletters are kept in the Drafts folder.
-New newsletter types can be created to organize your newsletters.
+Individual newsletters are grouped in newsletters by a newsletter taxonomy term.
+Newsletters can have a block with the ability of (un)subscription, listing of recent newsletters and an associated rss-feed.

+Send newsletters and not-sent newsletters are listed separately.
 The subscription list can be managed.

 Sending of large mailings can be managed by cron.

 ------------
 Requirements